lizrzr/starter-hugo-research-group/content/authors/郭志华/_index.md

 #  - Visitors
 ---

-Yuxian Huang is a graduate student of MICIS group at the Sun-Yat-Sen University.
+Zhihua Guo is a graduate student of MICIS group at the Sun-Yat-Sen University.
 Her research interests include artificial intelligence, 3D reconstruction and image Processing.